tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/Activities/18-Stu_Cartographers_Expedition/README.md

 1. Identify 6-8 locations to visit

-2. Use Plotly Express/Mapbox to plot the routes (point A to point B) for the expedition.
+2. Use Plotly Express/Mapbox to plot the routes (point A to point B to point C) for the expedition.

 ### Instructions